 What is consumer responsibility?

 Consumer responsibility is the responsibility to realize the environmental costs and consequences of our consumption patterns and lifestyles.
-By recognizing our individual and collective social responsibility, natural resources can be preserved and conserved for present and future generations.

 How does consumer responsibility fit in with zero waste?